DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-miggylanto/README.md

   * **Insertion Sort** - just like the bubble sort, it compares the elements and interchanges them throughout the list, except that it focuses on the 2nd element first and compares it with the first element.
 3rd with the 2nd, 4th with the 3rd, etc.
   * **Greedy Change** - a method to find the least amount of "*coins*" for change.
 Mainly uses denomination.

 # Week 10
 - We were introduced to **Functions**, **Growth of Functions**, **Time Complexity**.
   * **Functions** - a relationship or expression involving one or more variables.
   * **Time Complexity** - quantifies the amount of time taken by an algorithm to run as a function of the length of the string representing the input.
 Commonly expressed is with *Big-O Notation*.
   * **Big-O Notation** is the upperbound region of the function.
 Lower bound is represented by **Big-Omega**, while both regions are represented by the **Big-Theta**.
+- We solved the worst-time complexities for algorithms like *Bubble-Sort*, *Insertion-Sort*, etc.
 - We were also introduced about the **Divisio** and the **Modulo** Operators
   * **Divisio** - an operator that gives the quotient of two given numbers.
   * **Modulo** - an operator that gives the remainder obtained when these two given numbers are divided.